-3rd person, a 14-year-old, charged in shooting that injured 9-year-old girl in Robeson County
+Mom gives update after 9-year-old Pembroke girl injured by gunfire released from hospital

 Both teens are being held in the Cumberland Regional Juvenile Detention Center.

-Investigators are continuing to search for a 15-year-old who has been charged in the case.
+Investigators said they are continuing to search for a 15-year-old who has been charged in the case.

-Estrella Sosa, 9, was injured in the shooting that happened Saturday just after 10 p.m. off Moss Neck Road.

-Loved ones said the vehicle she was in was shot up as they returned to their neighborhood in Pembroke.
+"I want to thank everyone for their prayers," Sosa said.
+"I want to thank Robeson County Sheriff's Office for doing their job.
+I want to actually thank everybody who showed my daughter love."